zarexalvindaria/zarexalvindaria/README.md

 I am an AWS Certified Cloud Practitioner and an OutSystems Reactive Developer with over 3 years of working experience in SQL, JSON, HTML, and FTL (FreeMarker Java Template Engine) technologies--sending proactive and legally obligated notifications to Cloud Platform customers.

 In simple words, I am a business student who transitioned to the Tech field.
-I am currently studying Mobile and Internet Technologies at Asia Pacific College while working as a Customer Notifications Assistant at a Cloud Platform provider.
+I am currently studying Mobile and Internet Technologies at Asia Pacific College while working as a Customer Notifications Assistant at a Cloud Service provider.

 ### Technologies which I have hands-on experience so far: